 The article describes a simplified ISO 26262 meta model as well as breaks it down into its core sections.

-While the FMEA and FTA models are hard-coded, the rest of the ISO 26262 meta model is configurable.
+While the FMEA model is hard-coded, the rest of the ISO 26262 meta model is configurable.
 Our recommendation, however, is to use the SIDs presented in this article for the configurable parts of ISO 26262.

 ISO 26262 Meta Model